pmahnke/stmgrts/_posts/2017/2017-08-06-council-community-project-funding-deadline.md

 "Village Planning has given everyone a chance to identify priorities for their area and we have seen how passionate people are about where they live and work.
 They have a strong vision for the future of their community.
 This fund will help make some of the community ideas and initiatives a reality.

-"Anyone with an idea... submit it now before the 14<sup>th</sup> August 2017".
+"Anyone with an idea... submit it now before the 14[sup>th</sup> August 2017".

+For more details on how to apply and the criteria contact your local Community Links Officer: <allinone@richmond.gov.uk](mailto:sup>th</sup> August 2017".

-For more details on how to apply and the criteria contact your local Community Links Officer: <allinone@richmond.gov.uk> and visit the website: [www.richmond.gov.uk/village\_planning\_fund](http://www.richmond.gov.uk/village_planning_fund)
+For more details on how to apply and the criteria contact your local Community Links Officer: <allinone@richmond.gov.uk) and visit the website: [www.richmond.gov.uk/village\_planning\_fund](http://www.richmond.gov.uk/village_planning_fund)

 <cite>-- from a Richmond Council press release</cite>